An Introduction to Stochastic PDEs: A Primer on Semigroup Theory

-\begin{exercise} Show that being strongly continuous is equivalent to $t \mapsto S(t)x$ being continuous at $t=0$ for every $x\in\CB$ and the operator norm of $S(t)$ being bounded by $Me^{at}$ for some constants $M$ and $a$.
+\begin{exercise} Show that, for a semigroup of bounded operators, being strongly continuous is equivalent to $t \mapsto S(t)x$ being continuous at $t=0$ for every $x\in\CB$ and the operator norm of $S(t)$ being bounded by $Me^{at}$ for some constants $M$ and $a$.
 Show then that the first condition can be relaxed to $t \mapsto S(t)x$ being continuous for all $x$ in some dense subset of $\CB$.
-(However, the second condition cannot be relaxed in general.
-See Exercise~\ref{ex:unboundedSg} on how to construct a semigroup of bounded operators such that $\|S(t)\|$ is unbounded near $t=0$.) \end{exercise}
+Finally, use the Banach--Steinhaus theorem (also called uniform boundedness principle) to show that the second condition can be dropped.
+(However, both relaxing the first condition and dropping the second condition is not possible.
+See Exercise~\ref{ex:unboundedSg} on how to construct a semigroup of bounded operators such that $t \mapsto S(t)x$ is continuous for a dense set of $x$'s, but such that $\|S(t)\|$ is nevertheless unbounded as $t\to0$.) \end{exercise}

 \begin{remark} Some authors, like \cite{Lunardi}, do not impose strong continuity in the definition of an analytic semigroup.
 This can result in additional technical complications due to the fact that the generator may then not have dense domain.
 The approach followed here has the slight drawback that with our definitions the heat semigroup is not analytic on $L^\infty(\R)$.
 (It lacks strong continuity as can be seen by applying it to a step function.)
 It is however analytic for example on $\CC_0(\R)$, the space of continuous functions vanishing at infinity. \end{remark}